Dry Eye Disease

 Proper ocular hygiene practices are key to eye health.
 I-MED Pharma offers effective ocular hygiene solutions.

 Dry Eye Ointment

-Special-formulated I-DEFENCE® dry eye ointment delivers superior moisturizing relief and surface protection.
+Specially-formulated I-DEFENCE® night-time dry eye ointment delivers superior moisturizing relief and surface protection.

 Nutrition plays a key role in protecting eye health.
 I-MED Pharma offers a line of supplements to help dry eyes.